worMatty/deathrun_toolkit/README.md

 DTK doesn't require that the map has a tf_logic_arena.
 Mappers are free to make maps that don't have Sudden Death as a core mechanic.
 They could for example have dead players respawn in a waiting area, or make a new variant of deathrun that revolves around having lives.

 Activator selection and replacement is more robust than on Deathrun Redux.
-If an activator switches teams or leaves the server during freeze time the next player in the queue takes their place immediately.
+If an activator switches away from the blue team or leaves the server during freeze time, the next player in the queue takes their place immediately.
+The queue system is very solid and uses queue points and the server time to eliminate the chance of a player being chosen as activator twice in a row.
+The server operator can optionally disable team switching during pre-round freeze time using a cvar.

 Health scaling for the activator is handled a bit differently.
 By default the activator has the same amount of health as a normal player, but in combat mini games the map author can trigger health scaling using map logic.
-The health of the activator is then scaled up to a suitable figure based on the number of remaining red players.
+The health of the activator is then scaled up to a suitable figure based on the number of live red players.
 Their health pool is increased and contribution from health packs scaled down accordingly to keep it fair.

 The potential for map authors to change player properties they normally can't, using map logic.
 See 'Mapper Control'.